 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
 To see other pages, use the menu on the side of your screen.

-- Seizures/convulsion, which is a sudden involuntary movement of a person’s muscles
+- Seizures/convulsions, which are sudden involuntary movements of a person’s muscles

 - Nausea and vomiting